gwu-cs-sysprog/lectures/03/01_lecture.md

 ## Command Line Arguments

-I think that we likely have a decent intuition about what the command-line arguments are:
+I think that we likely have a decent intuition about what the command-line arguments are`:

 ```
 $ ls /bin /sbin